themanual/blog/_posts/2014-10-06-join-the-fellowship.md

 ---
 layout: post

-title: "You’re Invited: Join The Fellowship"
+title: "You’re Invited: Join the Fellowship"
 synopsis: We’re opening our doors and inviting you to join The Fellowship – help shape the future of The Manual, get early access to everything we make, and receive special artifacts that only fellows will see.
 author:
   name: Paulo Pereira